sisayie/exam-score-prediction/README.md

 Or if you need more detailed information about the events, `aws cloudformation describe-stack-events --stack-name exam-score-server`

+You can also verify if the individual AWS services are created using the console.

 You can also verify by using the AWS console: **CloudFormation** --> **Stacks**

 In case you see the status correspoding to your stak name a value different from `CREATE_COMPLETE`, you can get more details about the events.
 You can see the events by clicking the stack name and opening the **Events** tab.